Synthetixio/SIPs/content/kips/kip-19.md

 ## Summary

-Advanced orders to make possible new trading strategies for futures.
+Advanced orders enable new trading strategies for futures.

 ## Abstract

-Leveraging Gelato's keeper system, Kwenta will enable the automation of orders for futures.
-The first two products to come of this will be Limit Orders & Stop Market Orders.
+Leveraging Gelato's keeper system, Kwenta will automate specialized orders for futures.
+The first two products to come of this will be limit orders and stop orders.

 ## Motivation